 The "squares, located at the meeting of the principal wider streets, were formed by removing the acres adjoining the street crossings".
-89 The central square in South Adelaide, Victoria Square, comprised 8 acres with the government reserved four town acres located around its perimeter and a further acre for the future council to the north on King William Street.
+Be acres with the government reserved four town acres located around its perimeter and a further acre for the future council to the north on King William Street.
 Four smaller squares in South Adelaide were located in four quadrants of the plan and were 6 acres each and named Light, Hurtle, Hindmarsh and Whitmore Squares.
 The anticipated importance of the central location of Victoria Square, became evident when "eight of the first ten choices for the 1042 town acres were made around Victoria square" by purchasers.
-90
+Po